 Adorable otters that seemed to be posing for the camera

 The Undersea Shipwrecks was new to me – it wasn’t here on my last visit.
-The section had been made to look like the bowels of a ship, with ‘treasure chests’, broken jars and fishnets as deco.
-Most of the fish here were the types that you can find in shallow waters and coral reefs.
+The section is made to look like the bowels of a ship, with ‘treasure chests’, broken jars and fishnets as deco.
+Most of the fish here are the types that you can find in shallow waters and coral reefs.

 Yellow angler fish

 One of my favourite parts of Aquaria is the Flooded Forest, which features a water-filled pillar with a tree rising from a pool.
 It is supposed to replicate an Amazonian river ecosystem, and as you descend the stairs, you will see dozens of fish swimming in the crystal clear water.